 - plan for multi-level employee engagement throughout the development program

 - measure learning throughout the development program

 - plan for post learning knowledge transfer in key areas

-Organizations must know the critical competencies their teams require to make the desired contribution to the business objectives.
-They also need to collect ‘hard data’ to develop a skills baseline around these competencies from which to develop the capability of their team.
-This data must come from a credible and reliable skills assessment tailored to the organization’s needs.
+Organizations must identify the critical competencies their teams require to make the desired contribution to the business objectives.
+They must collect ‘hard data’ to develop a skills baseline for these competencies in which to develop the capability of their team.
+Critically, such data must come from a credible and reliable skills assessment tailored to the organization’s needs.